NathanKr/simple-github-actions-ci-cd-pipline/README.md

 <h1>Project Name</h1>
-Simple CI\CD workflow with github actions
+Simple <strong>CI\CD</strong> workflow with github actions

 <h2>Project Description</h2>
-Provide simple github actions workflow of CI\CD pipeline for private repo and run it on digital ocean droplet - VPS
+Provide simple github actions workflow of <strong>CI\CD</strong> pipeline for private GITHUB repo and run it on digital ocean droplet - VPS

 <h2>Motivation</h2>
 I all ready have a workflow which invokes unit test - <a href='#ref1'>[1]</a> and a workflow that deploy a private repo on vps - <a href='#ref3'>[3]</a> but it does not handles issues like installing depencies , compiling and stop\start the process .
 All will be done in this repository using a github actions workflow